towolf/towolf.github.com/docs/PsychMatlabTests/StaleDirectoryCacheBug.markdown

 \>
 \>Now, we realize the for a few people, such as those developing toolboxes,
 \>this poses a problem.
 However, for the overwhelming majority of our users
-\>that frequently run the toolbox functions, and do not save their m\-files
+\>that frequently run the toolbox functions, and do not save their m-files
 \>under the toolbox directory, performance is more important than the
 \>accuracy of running the proper file.
 \>